shiffman/Creative-Computing-F25/README.md

 ## Course Description

 In this course students will be asked to think beyond conventional applications of computation to explore creative and expressive possibilities through code.
 Students will learn the fundamentals of programming as they build interactive projects using p5.js, a JavaScript library designed for creative coding.
-Through exercises on coding fundamentals (variables, conditionals, iteration, functions and objects), students will gain a deeper appreciation of computation's expressive potential as they learn to author their own software, and not simply use that which has been provided to them.
-The course will then cover a variety of applications of computation including interactive sound synthesis and audio visualization, image manipulation and processing, data visualization, and machine learning integration with ml5.js.
-Additional topics include working with APIs to access real-time data, web development fundamentals, and experimental coding approaches and generative development tools.
+Through exercises on coding fundamentals (variables, conditionals, iteration, functions and objects), students will gain a deeper appreciation of computation's expressive potential as they learn to build their own creative tools rather than relying on commercial software applications.
+The course covers interactive sound synthesis and audio visualization, image manipulation and processing, data visualization, machine learning integration with ml5.js, APIs for real-time data, web development fundamentals, and experimental coding approaches with generative development tools.
 Structured weekly exercises are aimed at building specific skills in each domain, however students are free to pursue their own diverse interests as they combine these techniques in their midterm and final projects.

+## Course Objectives

+At the completion of this course, the student will:

+- Be able to create interactive software sketches using p5.js
+- Demonstrate proficiency with core programming concepts including variables, conditionals, loops, functions, and objects
+- Be able to integrate multimedia elements such as images, video, and sound into interactive applications
+- Be able to utilize external data sources and APIs in their p5.js sketches
+- Develop an intuition for and high-level understanding of core machine learning concepts
+- Be able to apply machine learning to real-time interaction in media art projects using pre-trained models and transfer learning in JavaScript and related tools
+- Become familiar with the current landscape of computational art and interactive media works within historical and contemporary contexts
+- Develop a practice of documenting creative processes and technical decisions through clear written and visual communication
+- Be able to analyze the social and ethical implications of computational systems in creative contexts

 ## Perspectives and Learning Modes